 The Grom Clone motorcycle owner forums, and FB groups, are full of owners who upgraded and modified their motorcycles.
 I am glad for these posts and plan to do many of the same upgrades to my Boom Vader.

-8.- Face it; Boom Vader 125cc Aftermarket Parts Are Cheap!
+8.- Face It; Boom Vader 125cc Aftermarket Parts Are Cheap!

 When I listen to people talking about their motorcycles, it seems like a competition in speed and performance and how much they can spend on upgrading their motorcycles.
 My Boom Vader is fun, and getting aftermarket 125cc parts are cheap(er) than many oversized motorcycles.